T.H.U.N.D.E.R. Agents: Fictional team history

 The first issue introduced the first three T.H.U.N.D.E.R.
-Agents: Dynamo, NoMan and Menthor.
+Agents: Dynamo, No-Man and Menthor.
 United Nations soldiers storm a mountain laboratory of a UN scientist, Professor Emil Jennings, driving off the forces of the Warlord.
-The scientist dies, but leaves behind several inventions—super weapons to combat the Warlord's worldwide attacks.
+The scientist dies, but leaves behind several inventions — super weapons to combat the Warlord's worldwide attacks.
 Leonard Brown is given the Thunder Belt, which makes him super strong and invulnerable for a short amount of time, and is code-named Dynamo.
 Dying scientist Anthony Dunn transfers his mind into an android body of his own design.
 With a wide number of identical bodies, he can transfer his mind to any of them should something happen to his current one.
-He is given an invisibility cloak and becomes NoMan.
-John Janus gains mental powers from the Menthor helmet.
-He is a double-agent for the Warlord, but when he wears the helmet, he turns to good.
+He is given an invisibility cloak and becomes No-Man.
+John Janus gains mental powers from the Menthor Helmet.
+He is a double agent for the Warlord, but when he wears the helmet, he turns good.
 Joining these super agents is the T.H.U.N.D.E.R.
 Squad, a special team of agents who fight the Warlord.
 This team included Virgil "Guy" Gilbert, Dynamite (Daniel John Adkins), William "Weed" Wylie, Kathryn "Kitten" Kane, and James "Egghead" Andor.

 In subsequent issues, additional agents were added.
 Gilbert of the T.H.U.N.D.E.R.
-Squad is given the Lightning Suit and becomes a super agent in the fourth issue.
-In the second issue, the Warlord is revealed as a Subterranean, and his forces are humanoids who live under the surface and have engaged in a war to reclaim the surface world from humans.
-Also in this issue, Egghead is killed in action but later reappears as a villain in an issue of Wally Wood's T.H.U.N.D.E.R.
+Squad is given the Lightning Suit and becomes a super agent in issue #4.
+In issue #2, the Warlord is revealed as a Subterranean, and his forces are humanoids who live under the surface and have engaged in a war to reclaim the surface world from humans.
+Also in this issue, "Egghead" is killed in action but later reappears as a villain in an issue of Wally Wood's T.H.U.N.D.E.R.
 Agents.
 In issue #7, Menthor is killed.
-In issue #8, Craig Lawson is given an experimental rocket pack and becomes The Raven, and the Subterraneans are defeated.
+In issue #8, Craig Lawson is given an experimental rocket pack and becomes the Raven, and the Subterraneans are defeated.
 Later post-Tower additions included sonic-powered agent Vulcan (Travis F. Riley), two different Undersea Agents (Lt.
-David "Davy" Jones and his daughter Theresa) and two later versions of "new" agents who wore the Menthor helmet.
+David "Davy" Jones and his daughter, Theresa) and two later versions of "new" agents who wore the Menthor helmet.